colloqi/piSignage/README.md

-There are 2 ways you can get the piSignage Player Software ( pi 3 is supported)
+There are 2 ways you can get the piSignage Player Software (Pi 3 is supported)

 <a id="basic"></a>
 ### Method 1: Download image and Prepare the SD card